TREASURIES-30-year bonds rise as traders bet on Fed plan

 NEW YORK, Sept 29 The price of 30-year U.S. Treasury bonds rose on Thursday as traders raised bets on the Federal Reserve's latest debt program, which it recently launched in its bid to help the struggling U.S. economy.

-The Fed's $400 billion plan, commonly known as "Operation Twist," involves the sale of short-dated Treasury debt and the purchase of longer-dated government securities.
-The move is intended to lower mortgage rates and long-term borrowing costs as well as to revive borrowing and investments, whose recent slowdown has worried the Fed.
+The Fed's $400 billion plan, commonly referred as "Operation Twist," involves the sale of short-dated Treasury debt and purchase of longer-dated government securities.
+The move is intended to lower mortgage rates and long-term borrowing costs and to revive borrowing and investments whose recent slowdown has worried the Fed.

-Wall Street's late rally drove stocks mostly higher and reduced the safe-haven demand for Treasuries.
-But analysts said the safety bid could be revived on Friday as worries persist about the debt problems in the euro zone.
+An afternoon downturn in Wall Street stocks also renewed the safety flight into Treasuries, a move that analysts say could continue into Friday as worries persist about the debt problem in the euro zone.

 Trading volume was surprisingly strong despite the absence of some investors and traders who were observing the Jewish New Year.
 It was 25 percent above its five-day average and 32 percent above its 30-day average, according to Tradeweb.